Leopard tortoise: Distribution and habitat

 They are widely distributed across the arid and savanna regions of eastern and southern Africa, extending from South Sudan and Somalia, across East Africa, to South Africa and Namibia.
 The species is generally absent from the humid forest regions of Central Africa.
 Over this range, the leopard tortoise occupies the most varied habitats of any African tortoise, including grasslands, thorn-scrub, mesic brushland, and savannas.
 They can be found at altitudes ranging from sea level to 2900 m.

 Ecology and behavior

 Leopard tortoises are herbivorous; their diet consists of a wide variety of plants including forbs, thistles, grasses, and succulents.
-They sometimes gnaw on bones or even hyena feces to obtain calcium, necessary for bone development and their eggshells.
+They consume berries and other fruits when available.
+They sometimes gnaw on bones or even ash and hyena feces to obtain calcium, necessary for bone development and their eggshells.
 Seeds can pass undigested through the gut, so the leopard tortoise plays a significant role in seed dispersal.
 Normally active during the day, they are less active during hot weather or during the dry season.